Environmental Research Initiative for Art (ERIA)

 Four years ago I was the lead CI on, and acquitted, a substantial linkage grant: Testing experimental technologies and ecological models for new interdisciplinary installations aimed at regenerating degraded sites.
 Part of the research project was sited in Broken Hill working with The Broken Hill Art Exchange.
-While out there, during a tour of old mine sites, my guide commented that Broken Hill’s water supply came from over 100kms away via a pipeline, despite the fact that there was “the equivalent of Sydney Harbour sitting directly beneath the city”, in old mine shafts and excavated pockets.
+While out there, during a tour of old mine sites, my guide commented that Broken Hill’s water supply came from over 100kms away via a pipeline, despite the fact that there was “the equivalent of Sydney Harbor sitting directly beneath the city”, in old mine shafts and excavated pockets.
 It seems that the condition of most of the water beneath Broken Hill is extremely poor—a ‘punch’ infused with old mining vehicles, batteries, lead, oil and other contaminants—and therefore cannot be tapped as is.
 Broken Hill’s water supply has been drawn from Menindee Lakes for the past 50 years; however, with the lakes currently dry, and Broken Hill due to run out of water in April 2017, plans are underfoot to pipe water from the Murray River, 100km away.

 As director of The Environmental Research Initiative for Art, UNSW I am proposing a project which will investigate the extent and nature of the pollution of Broken Hill’s subterranean water resources, then create a test model which will remediate a portion of this water and put it to public use.